Lyftrondata/GitBook/marketing-analytics/klaviyo/driver-framework/README.md

 ---
 description: >-
   This page contains the setup guide and reference information for the Klaviyo source connector.
 ---

 # Driver Framework

 ### Overview

-The [Lyftrondata](https://www.lyftrondata.com/) integration for [Klaviyo](https://www.lyftrondata.com/integration/marketing-analytics/klaviyo/)[ ](https://www.lyftrondata.com/integration/klaviyo/)provides the most natural way to access data while requiring no engineering.
+The [Lyftrondata](https://www.lyftrondata.com/) integration for [Klaviyo](https://www.lyftrondata.com/integration/marketing-analytics/klaviyo/) provides the most natural way to access data while requiring no engineering.

 ### Key Features

 * Comprehensive incremental load mechanism.
-* Data from Klaviyo is available in real-time.
+* Data from Klaviyo is available in real-time.&#x20;
 * ANSI SQL is fully supported to query data with ease.
 * Ready to query Klaviyo relational schema model.